ceph/ceph/doc/mgr/dashboard.rst

 SSL/TLS Support
 ^^^^^^^^^^^^^^^

-All HTTP connections to the dashboard are secured with SSL/TLS.
+All HTTP connections to the dashboard are secured with SSL/TLS by default.

 To get the dashboard up and running quickly, you can generate and install a self-signed certificate using the following built-in command::